johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

   });
 }
 ```
+Two additional (unrelated) changes that show up on this branch are:

+1. The use of the `FayeContext` object.
+We'll cover that in the next section.
+2. Passing `{ channel: pattern }` to the `deserialize()` call.
+We'll cover that [later in the article](#deserialization-options).

 ### Subscription Context

 Consider what happens when we subscribe to a topic via the broker API.
 With Faye, it's straightforward.
 We register a callback handler on a topic, and when a message matching that topic arrives, our handler is called with the message payload containing **only what the publisher sent**.

-For some transporters, the subscription handler can receive additional context about the message &#8212; sometimes in the callback parameters, and sometimes in the message payload.
+For some brokers, the subscription handler can receive additional context about the message &#8212; sometimes in the callback parameters, and sometimes in the message payload.
 For example, with NATS, the message payload packs the actual content sent by the publisher in a top-level `data` property, and adds two additional top-level properties with context metadata: one describing the topic the caller was subscribed to, and one containing the optional `reply` topic.
 We refer to this metadata as `Context`, and Nest allows you to pass this information through to the user-land handler (method decorated by `@MessagePattern()` or `@EventPattern()`).

 Since Faye simply doesn't provide any such metadata, we'll demonstrate this behavior by passing the *channel* in this context object.
 This is not particularly useful, as in this case we're not actually providing any **new** information, but with Faye it's the best we can do to demonstrate the concept of the `Context` object.